mszostok/version/README.md

 - For Go 1.18+ detect `version`, `commit`, `commitDate`, `dirtyBuild` automatically
   - Allow to override the data via `-ldflags`
 - Print version in YAML, JSON, short and pretty formats
-- Detects and display an upgrade notice if a newer version was released
+- Detect and display an upgrade notice if a newer version was released
+- Automatically disable color output for non-tty output streams
+  - Handle version and upgrade notice separately
 - Highly customizable output format
 - Parse any dates and print it in the local time
 <!--- - Autodiscover installation method --->